djangothon/django-scout/README.rst

 =====
 django-scout
 =====
 django-scout is a django package to conduct Web-based survey.

-Set of surveys can be created with specified set of questions and answer types.
+The package can handle set of operations such as creating survey, adding different type of questions to the survey(image, text, number, location-lat-lng, choices, etc), analyzing and visualizing the surveys response.

 Quick start
 -----------